 2.2 Locale, Participants, and Sampling

-The study was conducted in Baguio City and La Trinidad, Benguet.
-These adjacent localities were selected because their public schools have sustained experience with national reading initiatives, school-based reading programs, and Phil-IRI assessment.
+The study was conducted in Baguio City and La Trinidad, Benguet, Country.
+These adjacent localities were selected because their public schools have sustained experience with national reading initiatives, school-based reading programs, and Phil-IRI assessment (citation).
 Their comparatively accessible and historically stronger performance contexts are treated as a limitation: implementation difficulties may be more severe in rural, remote, or low-performing schools.
 Participants were 34 public school teachers from selected elementary and secondary schools, drawn through purposive sampling.
 The sample focused on teachers in Grades 4 to 6 and Grade 7 because these levels reveal both the cumulative effects of early reading instruction and the continuing presence of struggling readers entering higher grades.

 Six elementary and four secondary schools were selected from Baguio City Schools Division, while four elementary and two secondary schools were selected from La Trinidad.
 Participants were required to be currently involved in ECARP, related reading programs, Phil-IRI assessment, classroom reading support, or remediation activities.
 Their years of teaching experience varied, allowing the study to capture perceptions of both newer policy cascades and longer-term program continuity.
 Because the locale is comparatively accessible, the findings are offered for analytical transfer rather than statistical generalization.
+It was mentioned that participants were selected purposively, justify with the purpose of selection of participants with your purpose.

 2.3 Data Collection Procedure

 Semi-structured key informant interviews were conducted using open-ended questions on ECARP familiarity, reading-policy importance, school-level implementation, classroom strategies, training, materials, barriers, learner needs, parental support, administrative support, and improvement recommendations.
 Formal permission was obtained from the Schools Division Superintendents of Baguio City and La Trinidad.
 Interviews were conducted in person after class hours, lasted approximately 45 to 70 minutes, were audio-recorded with consent, and were transcribed verbatim.
+Prepare a table to summarize interviews with different participants, their demographics, time used during the interview, etc.

 2.4 Researcher Positionality and Reflexivity